Colleges and Schools

 Beta Gamma Sigma

-is the national scholastic honorary society for students of business and management.
+is the AACSB national scholastic honorary society for students of business and management.

 Bauer College Ambassadors

 is a select group of leaders committed not only to support the Bauer College of Business events and activities through volunteer efforts, but also to promote the professional and personal development of its members.
 Membership is open to all business majors.

 Bauer College Frontier Fiesta